Characterisation-Virtual-Laboratory/Cryo-EM-Processing-Tool/userGuide.md

   This process allow you to run the program against the same or different input files by altering parameters to obtain the best results for your data.

   1. Add jobs:
-      * Complete all fields as required.
-Ensure you complete the fields on all tabs. e.g. 'Basic' and 'Advanced' for Motion correction.
-      * Click on 'Add' to create the job.
-A new row will appear in the 'Jobs' field.
-      * Alter values as required and click 'Add' to create more jobs.
+      * Jobs can be added, deleted and updated as described above.
   2. Run jobs:
       * Clicking on 'Run All' will execute all jobs sequentially.
-  3. Delete jobs:
-      * Using your mouse, select a job row.
-      * Click Delete.
-  4. Update job:
-      * Select the job and click 'Select'.
-      * Alter values as required.
-      * Click 'Update'.

-**Note**: When running MotionCor2, Gctf or Gautomatch from any of these tabs, the programs behave as if they had been executed on the command line.
+**Note**: When running MotionCor2, Gctf or Gautomatch from any of these tabs in 'Single' mode, the programs behave as if they had been executed on the command line.

 For a single program execution or job, all output, errors and Arguments are written to the fields, 'Standard output', 'Standard Error' and 'Arguments' displayed on the 'Job Output' tab.

 The values from these fields are also written to files in the destination folder for your reference.
 These files are appended for each program run.

 _programName_-arguments.txt
 _programName_-error.txt